 Once the VBA library is selected, Excel displays all of its classes and members.
 This includes the VBA built-in functions, which appear on the right side of the screen.

-Strategy #3: Use The Microsoft Developer Network To Find All VBA Built-In Functions
+Strategy #3: Use Microsoft's Official Documentation To Find VBA Built-In Functions

 Excel worksheet functions are a great way to increase the power and flexibility of your macros.